ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: toc-services="vpc"}
 {: toc-completion-time="1h"}

-The beta release of IBM Cloud {{site.data.keyword.pp_short}} is only available to allowlisted users.
-Contact Gilberto Tellez, Product Manager (`ghtellez@us.ibm.com`) if you are interested in getting early access to this beta offering.
+The beta release of IBM Cloud Private Path services is only available to allowlisted users.
+Contact your IBM Support representative if you are interested in getting early access to this beta offering.
 {: beta}

 <!--##istutorial#-->